netbymatt/ws4kp/README.md

 The fork is a result of wanting a more manageable, modern code base to work with.
 Part of it is an exercise in my education in JavaScript.
 There are several technical changes that were made behind the scenes.

 * Make use of the new API available at https://api.weather.gov ([documentation](https://www.weather.gov/documentation/services-web-api)).
-This caused the removal of some of the original WeatherStar 4000 displays.
+This caused the removal of some of the original WeatherStar 4000 displays, and allowed for new displays to be created.
 * Changed code to make extensive use of ES6 functionality including:
 	* Arrow functions
 	* Promises